NethServer/docs/administrator-manual/en/access.rst

 .. warning:: Change the root's password as soon as possible, by
              picking a secure one, composed of a random sequence of mixed-case letters, digits and symbols.
+             Assign a password for the admin as well.
+Otherwise you can't change the network roles e.g from green to red.

 If the directory module is installed, and the admin user has been enabled, you can use it to access the web interface with same privileges as root user.
 See :ref:`admin_user-section`.